 The amphibious tour in Nova Scotia is called the Harbour Hopper Halifax and is Atlantic Canada’s number one tour.
 It is well worth doing and good value for money.

-7. Top Things to do in Halifax – Go to the Library
+7. Go to the Library

 The Halifax Central Library has received many accolades since opening in 2014.
 The building is high tech and sustainable and it is a fantastic space.
 I found the Halifax Central Library great for photographs and exploring.